Accelerated Bachelor's-Master's Programs (CAS-GSAS)

 Yes.
 Application materials are submitted electronically.
 Refer to the "Admissions" section above for instructions.

 whether or not I’ve been admitted?

-All applications received in a given semester are forwarded on to the Graduate Directors in the individual departments at the same time, roughly a week after the application deadline.
+All applications received in a given semester are forwarded on to the Graduate Directors in the individual departments, roughly a week after the application deadline.
 From there, response times vary by the department in question, but generally students should know of their application status within a month of the application deadline.
-Students who have not received an admissions decision by this time should contact the Bachelor's/Master's advisor (Scott Statland, 212-998-8130, firstname.lastname@example.org).
+Students who have not received an admissions decision by this time should contact the Bachelor's-Master's advisor (Scott Statland, 212-998-8130, firstname.lastname@example.org).

 NOTE: Since we only send applications to the department once a semester, students who apply to the program early in the semester will need to wait until after the application deadline for an admissions decision.